rottaca/VPlotter2.0/README.md

 Install our packages in the virtual environment.
 This may take some time:

-`~/vplotterenv/bin/pip3 install wheel numpy scipy imageio matplotlib RPi.GPIO rpimotorlib`
+`~/vplotterenv/bin/pip3 install wheel numpy scipy imageio matplotlib RPi.GPIO rpimotorlib svgpathtools`

 If you have trouble with setting up scipy, try the following command: